 Reward Yourself for Quitting

 Okay – so you don’t have to quit social media altogether.
 It’s still possible to be super-productive without going completely off the grid!
-A key technique when overcoming your social media addiction is to ensure that if you do feel the urge to check, you do it with purpose.
+A key technique when overcoming your addiction is to ensure that if you do feel the urge to check, you do it with purpose.
 In other words, ask yourself why you need to check – if there’s no clear reason then suppress the urge.

 Rewarding yourself for breaking the habit will help you overcome your addiction.
 It can be something as little as a bar of chocolate for a day without using social media to procrastinate, or a bigger reward – like Saturday night takeout after a long week of no scrolling.
 Giving yourself an incentive or diversion means that you have something to focus on and look forward to.